-Note: In 2011 (June - September), a biometric and genetic study is planned to improve understanding of the biological characteristics and origin of salmon captured in the 'Belle Rivière' (Miquelon-Langlade) and lakes and to provide scientific information about functional and ecological links of the "Belle Rivière" hydro system.
+Note: In 2011 (May - June) the study to improve understanding of the biological characteristics and origin of salmon captured in the 'Belle Rivière' (Miquelon-Langlade) was continued on a large portion of the Belle-Rivière.
+Further research will be done in 2012 to answer questions on the nature of the remaining salmon population.